Basis set generation and optimization in the NISQ era with Quiqbox.jl: Introduction

 \section{Introduction}

-Electronic structure~\cite{szabo2012modern, arrazola2021differentiable} has been the intersection among multiple disciplines, including quantum physics, quantum chemistry, and material science.
+Electronic structure~\cite{szabo2012modern, helgaker2013molecular} has been the intersection among multiple disciplines, including quantum physics, quantum chemistry, and material science.
 The goal of the field is to study the states and dynamics of many-electron systems, or more specifically, the electronic Hamiltonian~\cite{szabo2012modern} determined by a nuclear field.
 Consider a quantum system consisting of $N$ electrons and $N'$ nuclei, in which the $a'$th nucleus with charge $Z_{a'}$ is located on position ${\bm{R'_{a'}}}$.
 The information of all the nuclei forms a set that specifies the nuclear field of the system:

-The electronic Hamiltonian of this system can be separated from its total Hamiltonian $H_{\rm tot}$ when the Born-Oppenheimer approximation is applied:
+The electronic Hamiltonian of this system can be separated from its total Hamiltonian $H_{\rm tot}$ when the Born-Oppenheimer approximation~\cite{BornOppenheimerApp} is applied:

-where $N^\uparrow$ and $N^\downarrow$ are the number of spin-up electrons and spin-down electrons, respectively, such that $N\!=\!N^\uparrow\!+\!N^\downarrow$, and $H_{\rm nuc}$ is the sum of the nuclear kinetic energy and nuclear-nuclear repulsion energy.
+where $N^\uparrow$ and $N^\downarrow$ are the numbers of spin-up electrons and spin-down electrons, respectively, such that $N\!=\!N^\uparrow\!+\!N^\downarrow$. $H_{\rm nuc}$ is the sum of the nuclear kinetic energy and nuclear repulsion energy.
 Instead of being the direct sum of single-electron Hamiltonians, $H_{\rm elec}$ (in the Hartree atomic units) has the form:

-where $h_1(a;\, \mathbb{M})$ is the one-electron operator that represents the kinetic energy of the $a$th electron and the Coulomb attraction between it and the nuclei in the system; $h_2(a, b)$ is the two-electron operator that represents the interaction between the $a$th and $b$th electrons.
+where $h_1(a;\, \mathbb{M})$ is a one-electron operator that represents the kinetic energy of the $a$th electron and the Coulomb attraction between it and the nuclei; $h_2(a, b)$ is a two-electron operator that represents the interaction between the $a$th and $b$th electrons.
 The sum of $h_1(a;\, \mathbb{M})$ forms the core Hamiltonian, and the sum of $h_2(a, b)$ makes up the electron--electron interaction in the system.

 One of the basic goals of electronic structure study is to solve the eigenvalue problem of the electronic problem:

 where $\Phi_n$ is the eigenfunction corresponding to the $n$th eigenenergy $\mathcal{E}_n$. $\Phi_n$ is a many-electron wavefunction that obeys the anti-symmetric constraint for identical fermions.